EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Reconstruction of a digit and a chicken

 To test this, we train a convolutional VAE on MNIST.
-Note that the ELBO is a sum of a [reconstruction error term and a KL divergence](https://arxiv.org/abs/1606.05908) term.
+Note that the ELBO is the sum of a [reconstruction error term and a KL divergence](https://arxiv.org/abs/1606.05908) term.
 So if an image is poorly reconstructed by the VAE, it will typically have low probability.
 The figure below shows reconstructions from the trained VAE.

 <img src="{{ site.url }}/imgs/mnist-chicken/reconstructed-chicken.png" style="align:center; margin: 0 auto; width:50%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">A digit and a chicken reconstructed by a VAE trained on MNIST.
 As can be seen the digit is well reconstructed while the chicken is not.
-This suggests the chicken has low probability under $$ p_{\text{train}} $$.</p>
+This suggests the chicken has low probability under the training distribution.</p>

 We can now use the VAE to predict the probability of 10000 FashionMNIST images and 10000 MNIST images under $$ p_{\text{train}} $$.
 Ideally, the probabilities of FashionMNIST examples would be considerably lower than all the MNIST examples and we would get a good separation between the two.
 The figure below shows the results, with sorted probabilities from lowest to highest.